koraytugay/koraytugay.github.io/content/about.md

 ## About Me
 ### Personal
-I am a `Year.now().compareTo(Year.of(1984))` years old Software Developer working mainly with Java.
+I am a software developer working mainly with Java.
 I am married and  a father to cutest boys in the world.

 I am by no means assertive in any way and usually very suspicious even to my own ideas.
 I am usually confused by how people can have very strong claims whether on programming or politics or whatever topic really.